getludic/ludic/docs/web-framework.md

 ## WebSockets

 WebSockets support is not yet fully tested in Ludic.
-However, Starlette has a good support for WebSockets so it should be possible tu use Ludic as well.
+However, Starlette has good support for WebSockets so it should be possible to use Ludic as well.

 ## Testing

-Testing Ludic Web Apps is basically the same as testing Starlette apps which use a `TestClient` class exposing the same interface as `httpx` library.
+Testing Ludic Web Apps is the same as testing Starlette apps which use a `TestClient` class exposing the same interface as `httpx` library.
 Read more about testing in the [Starlette documentation](https://www.starlette.io/testclient/).